Center for the Assessment of Pharmaceutical Practices (CAPP)

 HOW DOES CAPP MEET ITS EDUCATIONAL MISSION?

-Master’s of public health students in the BUSPH Department of Health Policy and Management may participate in the Pharmaceutical Assessment, Management and Policy (PAMP) program, an educational track for students who are interested in careers in or related to the pharmaceutical industry including employment settings such as pharmaceutical/biotech companies, pharmaceutical benefit management companies, consulting firms, and federal or state agencies that interface with the pharmaceutical industry.
+Master’s of public health students in the BUSPH Department of Health Law, Policy & Management may participate in the Pharmaceutical Assessment, Management and Policy (PAMP) program, an educational track for students who are interested in careers in or related to the pharmaceutical industry including employment settings such as pharmaceutical/biotech companies, pharmaceutical benefit management companies, consulting firms, and federal or state agencies that interface with the pharmaceutical industry.

 HOW DO I BECOME A MEMBER OF THE CENTER?